- Go 51.1%

 Project status

 Harbor is still a prototype.
-Its object model, CLI, recovery story, and read-only hosting are in place enough to test the workflow end-to-end.
+Its object model, CLI, and recovery story are in place enough to test the local VCS workflow end-to-end.
 The next big step is real-world feedback: try it on a real workspace, write down what feels awkward, and keep an eye on correctness, performance, and recovery behavior.